bitpesa/api-documentation/transaction-flow.md

 #### payout_method.fields

-In case there were validation errors you can find all of the fields and their valid values for the specified payout method.
+In case there were validation errors, you can find all of the fields and their valid values for the specified payout method.
 This can also include the available bank codes as well for bank payout providers.

 ## Funding transactions